JiahuiDu1015/Project_4_Group_5/README.md

 # Recommendations

-•   In future we will use CRM System to create more features so we can predict our model better.
+•   In future we will use CRM System to create more features so we can predict our model better  and analyze comprehensive data on client interactions, preferences, and feedback.
+This system can help create additional features that provide deeper insights into factors influencing churn.
+Key data points to consider include communication history, client satisfaction scores, and service usage patterns.

 •   Maintain discussions with membership team on what the key features are for members to churn.

+•   Staff Training: Provide training for staff on the importance of data-driven decisions and how to interpret model outputs.
+Educating the team on churn predictors will empower them to implement proactive engagement strategies.